 The Clackamas County Jail processes bail as quickly and efficiently as possible.
 Once bail is posted, it may take 20-30 minutes to receive a receipt for bail.
-There are times however, when it could take two hours or longer before an inmate is released.
+There are times however, when it could take two hours or longer before an adult in custody is released.

-Persons wishing to bail an inmate can do so 24 hours a day -- by going to the Clackamas County jail lobby and notifying the reception deputy they wish to post bail for an inmate.
+Persons wishing to bail an adult in custody can do so 24 hours a day -- by going to the Clackamas County jail lobby and notifying the reception deputy they wish to post bail for an adult in custody.

 The person posting will be required to have photo ID and fill out a Citizen Bail form.